 Now that spring is approaching, it’s easier to imagine idyllic warm days spent enjoying the outdoors.
 It’s as though nature has been holding its breath until now, waiting to display all things new and colorful.
 This is the perfect time to explore, to get together with friends you’ve been meaning to see.
 Stretch your legs, pack your lunches, and bring your sense of discovery to the Clay Collective Spring Pottery Tour.
 You will be delighted by our 26 distinctive styles of pottery and will surely find several new favorites for your collection (or essentials for your cupboard).

-On April 30 and May 1, 2016, the members of the Clay Collective and 18 guest potters will open their studios to the public for a free self-guided driving tour.
-The studios are all within a short distance of each other, nestled in picturesque Eastern Dane and Western Jefferson Counties (only 45 minutes west of Milwaukee, 30 minutes southwest of Madison and two hours north of Chicago).
+On May 1st and 2nd, 2021, the members of the Clay Collective and 12 guest potters will open their studios to the public for a free self-guided driving tour.
+The studios are all within a short distance of each other, nestled in picturesque Eastern Dane and Western Jefferson Counties (only 45 minutes west of Milwaukee, 30 minutes southeast of Madison and two hours north of Chicago).

 This spring pottery tour is the perfect time to take in the area’s freshly budding landscape and for pottery lovers and those curious about the craft to see and handle thousands of pots.
 You’ll discover unique mugs, plates, vases and teapots, as well as decorative vessels and sculptures.
 Visit with the potters and learn more about their ideas, processes and tools involved in the creation of their work.